Grand Duchess Charlotte Bridge: Design Competition

-In 1952, following a failure between the partner countries to agree on a permanent location, Luxembourg became the temporary seat the institutions of the newly created European Coal and Steel Community (ECSC).
+In 1952, following a failure between the partner countries to agree on a permanent location, Luxembourg became the temporary seat of the institutions of the newly created European Coal and Steel Community (ECSC).
 In 1957, the "inner six" states of the ECSC agreed to accelerate cooperation with the 1958 establishments of the European Atomic Energy Community (Euratom) and the European Economic Community (EEC).
 In a bid to become the permanent 'capital' of what would later become known as the European Communities the Luxembourg Government sought to promote the development of the Kirchberg plateau for their use.
 However, the key factor in Kirchberg's largely undeveloped terrain, despite its proximity to the city centre, was its relative inaccessibility from the Luxembourg plateau, upon which Luxembourg City's historical centre is situated.
 In 1957, the Luxembourg Government launched a competition for designs of a bridge that would span the 75 m deep Pfaffenthal valley, through which the Alzette flows, and link the Kirchberg plateau, with Limpertsberg, on the Luxembourg plateau.
 Sixty-nine designs were submitted with authorities settling on a winning design by German architect Egon Jux.